Azure/azure-sdk-for-python/doc/dev/tests.md

   * These values should have the same formatting as the real values because they are used in playback mode and will need to pass any client side validation.
 The fake value should also be a unique value to the other key-value pairs.

-A method that's decorated by the ServicePreparer from the example would be called with `azure_test_endpoint` and `azure_test_secret` as keyword arguments, with the real values from your `.env` file as the variable values in live mode, and the fake values specified in the decorator in playback mode.
+A method that's decorated by the ServicePreparer from the example would be called with `testservice_endpoint` and `testservice_secret` as keyword arguments.
+These arguments use the real values from your `.env` file as the variable values in live mode, and the fake values specified in the decorator in playback mode.

+> **Note:** The EnvironmentVariableLoader expects environment variables for service tests to be prefixed with the
+> service name (e.g. `KEYVAULT_` for Key Vault tests).
+You'll need to set environment variables for
+> `{SERVICE}_TENANT_ID`, `{SERVICE}_CLIENT_ID`, and `{SERVICE}_CLIENT_SECRET` for a service principal when using this
+> class.

 ### Configure live or playback testing mode